Terra-Dev-Github/strange-new-world/Standalone RP/README.txt

 Special Thanks
 - To Kaiōga (@Kaioga5) for their curated block templates made with scripting.
 - To Poggy (@XxPoggyisLitxX) for the taxicab leaves decay script.
+- To MajestikButter for their entity raycasting function templates.